Book Review Policy

 - Choose a recent book in the field, contact the Book Review Editor about its suitability, and if approved, write a review of it, following the Review Style Guidelines.

-- Choose a book from the list of Books Available for Review and contact the Book Review Editor.
+- Contact the Book Review Editor.
 Obtain a copy of the book to be reviewed directly from the publisher or from your institutional holdings.
 Then write the review and submit it to the Book Review Editor.

 - Send a copy of your CV to the Book Review Editor, along with a list of areas in which you would be willing to write reviews.